 The newest danger that is growing in popularity and encouraged by appliance dealers is installing ovens flush mounted with the oven doors even with the face of cabinetry.
 This gives a custom and seamless look particularly with inset cabinetry, but exactly how dangerous this is hasn’t been determined.
-Most cabinet makers void their warranties when ovens are installed this way and appliance manufacturers make no claim as to safety when their ovens are installed with the door of the oven flush with the face of a cabinet and the seal between the door and the oven box set behind the face frame of the wooden cabinet.
+Most cabinet makers void their warranties when ovens are installed this way and appliance manufacturers make no claim as to safety when their ovens are installed with the door of the oven flush with the face of a cabinet and the seal between the door and the oven box is set behind the face frame of the wooden cabinet.
 However appliance centers frequently showcase this look encouraging customers to ask for their ovens to be installed in this manner.

 Cabinet doors and drawer fronts are recommended being over an inch away from the oven for safety.
 So how can appliance dealers show appliances with the oven seal pressed against the side of the cabinet and the oven box actually behind the face of the framed wooden cabinet?
 The answer is that unless someone makes a law and changes building code appliance dealers and manufacturers rarely address safety!

 Showing this flush mount installation of ovens is irresponsible.
 Appliance makers surely know this but once again they have put profits above safety.